Ifylee/Professional-README-composer/README.md

   MIT

   ## Description
-  This project is designed to help users generate a dynamically generated professional README.md file as soon as possible
+  This project is designed to help users generate a dynamically generated professional README.md file as soon as possible.

   ## Table of Contents